New Physics effects in leptonic and semileptonic decays: Conclusion

 Besides turning one NP coupling at the time, we also discussed a possibility of simultaneously including two non-zero couplings.
 Such a situation is realized in the scenarios in which the SM is extended by a low energy scalar leptoquark, such as $R_2$ or $S_1$, for which the scalar and tensor couplings are both nonzero but the ratio of the two being fixed.

 The future analyses along the one presented in this paper should be updated and extended to include the decays to vector mesons in the final state, as long as the vector meson is sufficiently narrow.
 For that to be done one also needs reliable LQCD results for the form factors, obtained by more than one LQCD collaboration.
+If these results were available, we would end up with far more restrictive constraints on the New Physics couplings and many more observables to predict.
 With the further improvement in accuracy of the experimental results and of the hadronic matrix elements, one also has to start accounting for the electromagnetic corrections.
 Such a situation is already present in the case of the kaon leptonic and semileptonic decays for which we included electromagnetic corrections as estimated by means of chiral perturbation theory with the low energy constants fixed from phenomenology.
 The strategies to control the electromagnetic corrections through LQCD studies exist and the first results for the leptonic decays of kaon appeared very recently in Ref.~\cite{Frezzotti:2020bfa} and the result is compatible with what we used in this paper.